 Recognition on the OBONO website

-Recognition in the Words and Music Program (both print and online)
+Recognition in the Words & Music Program (both print and online)

 Juleps in June Invitation (4)

-Six tickets of your choosing to any Words and Music “Literature and Lunch” sessions
+Six tickets of your choosing to any Words & Music “Literature and Lunch” sessions

 Invitation to private dinner with board of directors and a local author (3)